|Guide||♦||11 Triplogs||0 Topics|

 "I came, I saw, I hiked."

-Overview: Sawmill trail is a starting point for reaching several less-traveled Primitive Blue Range East trails culminating at the summit of Bear Mountain.
-The trail is generally easy to follow with the appearance of trail construction near the bottom, however, as you approach Telephone Ridge Trail it becomes a little eroded and overgrown in spots.
-A moderate trail by P.B.R. standards, however, the upper sections may be a little overwhelming for beginners and some may find the route along Telephone Ridge a little overgrown for their liking.
-The trail serves as an ideal starting point for the 3000 foot climb to the summit of Bear Mountain, or entry into the scenic Largo Canyon which features a section of trail from Scott Warren's 100 Hikes in Arizona.
-The more ambitious could use Sawmill trail as a starting point for longer treks into New Mexico and the Apache and Gila Wilderness areas.
+Sawmill trail is a starting point for reaching several less-traveled Primitive Blue Range East trails culminating at the summit of Bear Mountain.
+The trail is generally easy to follow with the appearance of trail construction near the bottom.
+However, as you approach Telephone Ridge Trail, it becomes a little eroded and overgrown in spots.
+A moderate trail by P.B.R. standards, however, the upper sections may be a little overwhelming for beginners, and some may find the route along Telephone Ridge a little overgrown for their liking.
+The trail serves as an ideal starting point for the 3000-foot climb to the summit of Bear Mountain or entry into the scenic Largo Canyon, which features a section of trail from Scott Warren's 100 Hikes in Arizona.
+The more ambitious could use Sawmill Trail as a starting point for longer treks into New Mexico and the Apache and Gila Wilderness areas.

 This hike is listed as One-Way.